The Chart for ReneSola Ltd (SOL) Is Flashing Mixed Signals

 SOL’s Market Performance

-SOL stocks went down by -24.73% for the week, with a monthly drop of -34.40% and a quarterly performance of 1.03%, while its annual performance rate touched 737.61%.
-The volatility ratio for the week stands at 14.98% while the volatility levels for the past 30 days are set at 16.88% for ReneSola Ltd. The simple moving average for the period of the last 20 days is -25.13% for SOL stocks with a simple moving average of 26.12% for the last 200 days.
+SOL stocks went up by 2.70% for the week, with a monthly drop of -14.70% and a quarterly performance of -2.14%, while its annual performance rate touched 1031.91%.
+The volatility ratio for the week stands at 15.11% while the volatility levels for the past 30 days are set at 17.56% for ReneSola Ltd. The simple moving average for the period of the last 20 days is -9.21% for SOL stocks with a simple moving average of 44.30% for the last 200 days.

 Analysts’ Opinion of SOL